 Molded urethanes are made from three classes of chemicals:

 Polyester Based Urethane

 Polyester based urethane can be blended with polyvinyl chloride and similar polar plastics.
 The blended form has enhanced properties, as it shows less permeability to oil and chemicals, and abrasion resistance is enhanced.

-Polyether-based urethane is another class, and its specific gravity is lower than polyester-based urethane.
-At low temperatures, the product made with this urethane shows tear resilience and abrasion resistance while being flexible.
+This is another class, and its specific gravity is lower than polyester-based urethane.
+At low temperatures, a product made with this urethane shows tear resilience and abrasion resistance while being flexible.
 The products also are resistant to microbial attacks and hydrolysis.
 This class is considered suitable for moist environments.

-The tensile strength of molded urethane products is evaluated by exposing a specimen to stress for a specific period.
+The tensile strength of a molded polyurethane product is evaluated by exposing a specimen to stress for a specific period.
 A stress-strain diagram is used to plot the deformation of the specimen under stress.

 This measurement tells how resistant a molded urethane product is to penetration and indentation.
 It measures whether the product is soft or hard.
 A graph is drawn between the flexibility and hardness of a product to show the correlation.

 As the name implies, this measurement tells tear and distortion strength of a molded urethane product.
 Another measurement, known as compression set, tells whether the product will be deformed permanently after the stress in the form of compression is removed.

 Other than these, manufacturers consider the physical properties of molded urethane material, like abrasion resistance and shrinkage, and the chemical properties of molded urethane parts.
 For example, molded urethane products are specifically vulnerable to acid and basic solution and saturated and aromatic hydrocarbons.
 With exposure to acid and alkaline solvents, the products swell causing the tear resistance to be reduced.
 To withstand the onslaught of chemicals and make a more durable product, manufacturers will likely consider blending a molded polyurethane material with an additive.